carriemathieu/carriemathieu.github.io/_posts/2021-04-02-prepper-first_full-stack_project.markdown

 ---
 layout: post
 title:      "prepper-first full-stack project"
-date:       2021-04-02 21:26:46 +0000
+date:       2021-04-02 17:26:46 -0400
 permalink:  prepper-first_full-stack_project
 ---

 #### What is it?
-In prepper, you can choose a category- right now, the options are Ruby, Rails, or Javascript.
-Each category has a list of words (word_list) covering a certain topic within that category (for example: Ruby Basics, Intermediate Rails, etc.).
-Each word_list consists of 10 words.
+In prepper, a user can choose a category- Ruby, Rails, or Javascript.
+Each category contains several different word lists related to that category (for example: Ruby Basics, Intermediate Ruby, etc.).
+Each word list consists of 10 words.
+These 10 words are not shown to the user; they can only see the title of the list.

-When you open the page, you have the option to choose a category or create a new list.
-If you choose a category, you then have the option to choose a word_list by the word_list title.
-Once you've selected your word_list, you click "I'm Ready", then start speaking.
-The Web Speech API will listen to you speak - the goal is to say as many words from the word_list as possible in 30 seconds.
-Once 30 seconds is up, you're presented with your results!
+When a user opens the page, they have the option to select a category or create a new list.
+If they choose a category, they then have the option to select one of the word lists in that category.
+Once a user has selected a word list and clicks "I'm Ready", the Web Speech API will start listening.
+The goal is to say as many words as possible from the selected word list, knowing only the title of the list, in 30 seconds.
+Once 30 seconds is up, a user is presented with the results!

+The game is similar to the popular TV show Family Fued.
+This app was created to help users prepare for any event where it's important that they remember to mention specific key words.
+A user can also create their own list and test their knowledge in preparation for an event such as an exam or interview.

 #### Challenges
 * The first challenge is that the Web Speech API is currently *only* supported on Chrome or Edge.